jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 It is a decentralised p2p-replicated public trust-less (crypto verified by 'miners' with trial and error (POW)) blockchain It was partly in response to the 2007-2008 worldwide systemic financial and real-estate crash.
 This crash left millions of people in debts and made banks even richer than they already were (because of questionable financial practices designed to transfer funds from the public to private entities).
 These practices included commercial banks engaging in investments banking which was the cause of the great depression and had been outlawed after the great depression by the Glass-Steagall act which was repelled in 1999 which then caused the 2007-2008 financial crisis.

+Abstract from Merkle, R. (2016) DAOs, Democracy and Governance.
+"Democracies are typically seen as governments which call upon the governed to make the major decisions of government: who shall lead, what policies to follow, what laws to enact.
+In all these matters democracies call upon ordinary citizens to make complex decisions with eventful consequences.
+We do not call upon ordinary untrained citizens to perform surgery, fly airplanes, design computers, or carry out the other myriad tasks needed to keep society functioning, what makes governance different?
+The problem is readily understood: if we give governance to “experts” they will make decisions in their own best interests, not in the best interests of us all.
+As we have seen too often in the past, this leads to enrichment of a small elite and the enslavement or worse of the vast majority.
+Can we take advantage of the expertise of the best and brightest, while insulating the system from attempts they might make to gain control?
+Modern research into “the wisdom of crowds” provides new insights into how to combine the expertise of all participants without handing over control to “experts”.
+Combined with research on Decentralized Autonomous Organizations (DAOs), this allows us to design a new form of democracy which is more stable, less prone to erratic behavior, better able to meet the needs of its citizens, and which better uses the expertise of all its citizens to make high-quality decisions.
+We call this new form of democracy a DAO Democracy."
+Ref: Merkle, R. (2016) DAOs, Democracy and Governance.
+Cryonics Magazine, July- August, Vol 37:4, pp 28-40; Alcor, www.alcor.org. https://alcor.org/cryonics/Cryonics2016-4.pdf#page=28 Version 1.9 2 2016-05-31

 ## 4- How to obtain CC?
 4.1.
 Charge for your products services in CC, exchange regular money for CC, mine it, get tipped in dogecoin.